 Dogs do not start wagging their tails the minute they are born, it is a skill they need to learn.
 Most puppies will start wagging their tail around one and a half months after they are born as they try to "communicate" with their siblings and their mother.

-6. Go Paddle Your Dog
+6. Go Paddle With Your Dog

-Most dogs love to swim, but what you may not know is that there are a number of breeds, such as retrievers, who use their tail like a paddle or rudder to help them move through the water.
+Most dogs love to swim, but what you may not know is that there are a number of breeds, such as retrievers, who use their tail as a paddle or rudder to help them move through the water.